Malaysia – Gunung Lambak

 - Chartered air-conditioned coach (SIN-Lambak-SIN)

-- 1 trek leader (1st aid responder + experience with good track records in leading Malaysia treks)
+- Trek leader (1st aid responder + experience with good track records in leading Malaysia treks) and assistant trek leaders

 - Safety management and first aid support